bahmutov/vue-calculator/blog/README.md

 }
 ```

-Finally, in `cypress.json` file I will place the global settings like the base url:
+Finally, in `cypress.json` file I will place the global settings like the base url to use during tests:

 ```json
 {